 Bohemian crystal is defined by its composition and its cut.
 With a higher refractive index than ordinary glass, it bends and scatters light as it passes through each surface.

-Those sharp facets are not decoration.
-They are angles engineered to catch light repeatedly, breaking it into flashes and reflections that feel brighter without becoming harsher.
+Those sharp facets are not decorative flourishes.
+They are precisely engineered angles designed to catch light repeatedly, breaking it into flashes and reflections that feel brighter without becoming harsher.

 Crystal as a Lighting Technology

 Before electricity, interiors relied on candles and oil lamps.
-Crystal transformed these weak sources into something far more dramatic.
-Chandeliers fitted with drops and prisms acted as early light multipliers, extending illumination without increasing fuel or flame.
+Crystal transformed these weak, localised sources into something far more effective.
+Chandeliers fitted with drops and prisms acted as early light amplifiers, extending illumination without increasing fuel or flame.

-In palaces, theatres, and grand halls, crystal helped large spaces glow by bouncing light between surfaces, reducing harsh shadows while adding warmth and depth.
-This was not accidental decoration — it was functional design.
+In palaces, theatres, and grand halls, crystal helped large spaces glow by bouncing light between surfaces.
+This reduced harsh shadows, softened contrast, and introduced warmth and depth.
+It was not accidental decoration — it was functional design.

 From Baroque Grandeur to European Interiors

-Bohemian crystal became central to Baroque and Rococo interiors, where light, ornament, and architecture worked together.
-Chandeliers were positioned alongside mirrors, gilded mouldings, and pale walls to push brightness further into the room.
+Bohemian crystal became central to Baroque and Rococo interiors, where light, ornament, and architecture were conceived as a single system.
+Chandeliers were positioned alongside mirrors, gilded mouldings, and pale walls to push light deeper into the room.

 These interiors were designed to shimmer rather than glare.
-Crystal softened contrast and made light feel animated, turning illumination into atmosphere.
+Crystal softened transitions between light and shadow, giving spaces movement and visual richness rather than uniform brightness.

 Crystal in Contemporary Spaces

 Today, Bohemian crystal appears in minimalist apartments, modern hotels, and restored historic buildings.
-While the architecture has changed, the role of crystal remains remarkably consistent.
+While architectural styles have changed, the role of crystal remains remarkably consistent.

 Rather than overpowering a space, crystal introduces movement.
-It catches daylight by day and electric light by night, adding depth without demanding higher brightness levels.
+It captures daylight by day and electric light by night, adding visual richness without demanding higher brightness levels.

 Atmosphere Over Brightness

 Modern lighting often prioritises uniform illumination.
-Bohemian crystal offers a different approach — one that values texture, reflection, and visual warmth.
+Bohemian crystal offers a different philosophy — one that values texture, reflection, and visual warmth.

-Instead of flattening a room with light, crystal breaks it into layers.
-Highlights shimmer, shadows stay soft, and surfaces feel alive.
+Instead of flattening a room with light, crystal breaks illumination into layers.
+Highlights shimmer, shadows remain soft, and surfaces feel alive.

 A Material That Still Shapes Light